Company Culture is Demonstrated by Your Supervisors Every Tuesday at 2 PM

 • How supervisors offer feedback is key.

-• Can they be trusted to follow through on promises they make?
+• Can they be trusted to follow through on their promises?

-If you ask an employee about company culture – they think about how they are treated and not by what the website says.
+If you ask an employee about company culture, they think about how they are treated.

 Culture Initiatives and The Mistakes We Make

 We spend thousands on vision statements and culture initiatives and hire consultants to define our values.
-We roll out engagement surveys and wonder why scores stay flat.
-Employee resource groups are created and we celebrate our commitment to inclusion.
+Nevertheless, engagement survey scores fall flat, and we wonder why.
+Employee resource groups are created, and we celebrate our commitment to inclusion.

 But we promote the top performer to supervisor without teaching them how to lead humans.

 We assume management skills transfer automatically and hope that good intentions equal good leadership.
-We send them to a one-day leadership workshop and consider it done.
+At best, the company sends them to a one-day leadership workshop and considers the training as DONE.

 That’s not a development strategy.
-Rather, it’s wishful thinking at best.
+It is wishful thinking at best.

 HR leaders consistently experience: